 Bpost (BPOSY) Stock Sinks As Market Gains: What You Should Know

+Coming into today, shares of the company had gained 6.31% in the past month.
+In that same time, the Consumer Discretionary sector lost 2.57%, while the S&P 500 lost 0.84%.

-bpost will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from bpost as it approaches its next earnings release.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $0.92 per share and revenue of $4.43 billion, which would represent changes of -37.84% and -12.77%, respectively, from the prior year.

-Any recent changes to analyst estimates for bpost should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for bpost.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month. bpost is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant. bpost is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, bpost is holding a Forward P/E ratio of 5.54.
-For comparison, its industry has an average Forward P/E of 11.26, which means bpost is trading at a discount to the group.
+Looking at its valuation, bpost is holding a Forward P/E ratio of 5.78.
+Its industry sports an average Forward P/E of 11.48, so we one might conclude that bpost is trading at a discount comparatively.

 The Consumer Services - Miscellaneous industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 92, putting it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 146, putting it in the bottom 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report